History of Martha Stewart in Timeline

 July 1961: Marriage to Andrew Stewart

-In July 1961, Martha Stewart married Andrew Stewart, who had completed his law degree at Yale Law School.
+In July 1961, Martha Stewart married Andrew Stewart, who had finished his law degree at Yale Law School.

 1967: Second Career as a Stockbroker

-In 1967, Martha Stewart started her second career as a stockbroker, following her father-in-law's profession.
+In 1967, Martha Stewart began a second career as a stockbroker, following in her father-in-law's profession.

-On December 13, 1982, Martha Stewart's first book, "Entertaining", ghostwritten by Elizabeth Hawes, was released.
+On December 13, 1982, Martha Stewart's first book, "Entertaining," ghostwritten by Elizabeth Hawes, was released.
+This cookbook featured recipes and photos from parties she hosted.

-In 1983, Martha Stewart released the book "Martha Stewart's Quick Cook" under the Clarkson Potter publishing imprint.
+In 1983, Martha Stewart released "Martha Stewart's Quick Cook" under the Clarkson Potter publishing imprint, adding to her growing collection of cookbooks.

 Martha Stewart's Quick Cook Menus